maxi-blocks/maxi-blocks/languages/TRANSLATIONS.md

 This will:
 - Parse the `.po` file
 - Extract all JavaScript strings (from `.js` files)
-- Create/update JSON files for both `index.min.js` and `admin.min.js` with the correct hashes
+- Create/update JSON files for `index.min.js`, `admin.min.js`, and `starter-sites/main.js` with the correct hashes
 - Only include translated strings (empty translations are skipped)

 ### 3. Clear caches